plone/training/docs/mastering-plone/volto_actions.md

 (volto-actions-fetching-label)=

-## Fetching data from backend and displaying
+## Requesting data from backend and displaying

 As you have seen in chapter {doc}`endpoints`, endpoints are created to provide the data we need: votes per talk plus info if the current user has the permission to vote on his talk.
 Now we can fetch this data and display it.